I give you a new rule: Love one another. You must love one another as I have loved you. Then everyone will see that you are my disciples.

 I am prepared to live sacrificially for the sake of my younger brother/sister.

-Investment according to Wikipedia: 'a sacrifice of money, time or manpower (personnel) for the sake of a goal that will only be achieved in the long term'.
+According to Wikipedia, "Investment" is 'a sacrifice of money, time or manpower (personnel) for the sake of a goal that will only be achieved in the long term'.

-The question is what the meaning of the word 'sacrifice' is when you think about the investment you as a Alongsider make in the life of your young brother or sister.
+As an Alongsider, what does sacrifice mean to you?
 The word 'sacrifice' has different connotations.
 In one case, you are making a sacrifice with the emphasis on what it is costing you and how hard it (might) be.
 In the other case, you give (something of) yourself as a sacrifice to God and it becomes an act of worship that results in joy for God, for others, for yourself and more of Jesus becomes visible in your life.
 Even if you cannot see the effect of this investment at this moment.
 Are you available?

 The beautiful thing that I want to encourage you with is that we are being formed 'step by step' in the image of Jesus.
 Goals for 'the long run' are given in Wikipedia.
 Certainly.
 But if all goes well, a little more of Jesus becomes visible every day in your life and hopefully also in the life of your young brother or sister.